“Success isn’t always about greatness. It’s about consistency.” – Dwayne Johnson

 If your company’s laptops have been the sturdiest for twenty years, run an advertisement demonstrating it.
 Submerge your latest model underwater and show it still kicking.
 At the end of the day, it will be a lot more effective than simply pointing out in a text ad that your computers are sturdy.

-And, when you show instead of tell, you’re able to maintain brand consistency without overwhelming your target audience with promotion.
+When you show instead of tell, you’re able to maintain consistency without overwhelming your target audience with promotion.

-Now, this may seem to go against the basic concept of consistency, but hear me out.
-You need to be flexible when the situation calls for it.
+Now, this may seem to go against the basic concept of consistency, but you need to be flexible when the situation calls for it.
 In fact, even if a bit of flexibility could detract from the brand identity you’ve built, it’s important for your brand regardless.

 Here’s a situation where being flexible could come in handy.
 Imagine a retail company builds their brand by ensuring customers they will have the shortest lines of any grocery markets around.
 They accomplish this by restricting customers from exceeding three carts full of groceries.